"A.B's OFFICE" :

 a length of 30 feet and a beam of 12

-feet, is licensed to
+feet, is Certified to

 carry up to 15 passengers, plus captain and mate.
 This does away with